Messy Color™ Electric Avenue

 • Testers agreed that Electric Avenue is unique to the 104 glass lampworking palette.

-"A much brighter blue than is already available in 104." – Carol Oliver
+"Electric Avenue is a much brighter blue than is already available in 104." – Carol Oliver

 "Nothing that I have seen even comes close." – Leslie Anne Bitgood

-"None can compare." – Starleen Colon
+"No color can compare." – Starleen Colon

 "Nothing else can even come close to its boot tops: color, clarity, smoothness and creaminess, I could go on and on . . ." – Sue Stewart

-"Unique blue unlike others." – Teri Wathan
+"It is a unique blue unlike others." – Teri Yount

 • Testers found this opal easy to work.